datagrok-ai/public/help/domains/bio/macromolecules.md

 visual inspection of sequence and duplex comparison.

-We can reproduce this approach for any given case of HELM notation in order to get a visually appropriate form of monomers in cycles etc. Structure at atomic level could be saved in available notations – smiles, mol V2000, mol V3000.
+We can reproduce this approach for any given case of HELM notation in order to get a visually appropriate form of monomers in cycles etc. Structure at atomic level could be saved in available notations.

 ![Datagrok-generated atom structure for the ATGCATGC sequence](../../uploads/macromolecules/macromolecules-7.png "Datagrok-generated atom structure for the ATGCATGC sequence")

-You can easily run this feature for any sequence data using Bio package.
+You can easily run this feature for any sequence data using the Bio package and accessing it from the top menu.

 ![Restoring structure atomic level](../../uploads/macromolecules/restoreStructures.gif)

 ### Displaying and analyzing polymer structures and SAR data at the monomer and atomic level